elmiko/dev-install/README.md

 * the machine running dev-install can SSH to the standalone host as either root or a user with passwordless sudo access

 For OSP 16 and 17, the recommended OS is RHEL 8.2.
 There is no need to do any other configuration prior to running dev-install.
+When deploying on CentOS, you need to check what platform is supported for the TripleO version that you plan to deploy.

 ## Local pre-requisites